 Throughout his career, he took great pleasure in explaining that he never took on debt and never sold stock in his company.
 It was his to do with as he pleased.
 In 1923, he toyed with the idea of closing down.
 Profits from his auto parts, and related war contracts, had already made him very wealthy by 40, with summer homes in Bar Harbor and Kennebunkport.

-He chose the latter course.
+Kent chose the latter course.
 He also put his life on a dramatically different course.
 Kent would fund many historical restorations in Philadelphia, but he also made great changes in his personal life.
 The diminutive and thrifty Vermonter would divorce his wife and leave his family in Philadelphia to move to Bel Air, Calif.

 There, in a grand home, complete with 23 servants, he became a fixture in the Hollywood social scene.
 He threw hundreds of lavish parties for Hollywood stars, some of whose careers he had launched on his radio hour.
+He also partied at his mansion in Bar Harbor.

 Dorothy Lamour and Vivian Blaine and countless other starlets would attend his bashes, festooned with balloons, circus animals, military equipment or whatever items he chose to accent the theme of the event.